 With Google continuing to lead the industry in web (and paid) search, and Facebook continuing its powerhouse status as first-party data collector –– these two tech giants offer online businesses visibility and targeting that’s unparalleled elsewhere on the web.

 Of course, with so much opportunity comes a cost.
 Visibility isn’t cheap.
 PPC advertising is equal parts art and science.
 Earning consistent and cost-effective sales from Google and Facebook isn’t necessarily easy — but when you get it running smoothly, it pays off big time.

-These channels require on-going optimization to churn out return on ad spend at levels of 595% (as seen in the apparel industry for optimized Google Shopping ads) or the 14.2X return on ad spend some companies like Spearmint LOVE see on Facebook.
+These channels require on-going optimization to churn out return on ad spend at levels of 595% (as seen in the apparel industry for optimized Google Shopping ads) or the 14.2X return on ad spend some companies.

 To help you optimize your Google AdWords and Facebook PPC advertising campaigns from day one, I sat down with two analysts from Tinuiti— Lewis Brannon and Jason Bell — who work with Fortune 500 brands to optimize their campaigns on a daily basis.
 We talk through Google Shopping, Google AdWords and Facebook Prospecting and Retargeting.